Though many of you may be considering using solar panels or other sources of energy when you go off-grid so that

 If you don’t get them completely dry, they’ll mold and then all of your hard work will be wasted.

 There are many different ways for you preserve your vegetables off grid.
 Experiment with each and see which one you like best.
 It’s probably a good idea to become proficient in each method now so that it won’t be a challenge for you if something does come to pass that causes you to live off grid.

 Just be sure to do it properly because mold or bacteria can make you extremely ill and can even kill you.
 Become proficient now!

-If you have any more suggestions for preserving vegetables off grid, lease share your knowledge with us in the comments section below.
+If you have any more suggestions for preserving vegetables off grid, please share your knowledge with us in the comments section below.